Skip to content

 The first form of burial

-Wrapping a deceased person was one of the very first ways to bury.
+Shrouding a body was one of the very first burial rituals.
 When a tribe member died in Native American culture, the body was wrapped in animal skins, sometimes together with herbs and flowers.
 There was a belief that the spirit could only leave the body through rituals and ceremonies in which the family and tribe members helped the spirit on its way.
-This idea is still reflected in farewell ceremonies today in a certain sense.
+This idea is still reflected in farewell ceremonies today, in a certain sense.
 It is special to reflect in this way on what farewell rituals mean for the deceased, in addition to the relatives.

 Older Post